-Stateful tools gather multiple consecutive observations per track in order to compare spatial and or attribute conditions in each track and detect changes.
+Stateful tools gather multiple consecutive observations per track to compare spatial and or attribute conditions in each track and detect changes.
 When an observation is received for each track, it is added to a small cache of observations for that track.
 This is used, for example, to detect if the track has entered or exited a geofence by comparing the most recent observation to the previous one.

-The available stateful tools include:
+The available stateful tools include the following:

-Stateful tools cannot maintain an indefinite number of observations in memory, so in order to avoid over-consumption of memory resources, the cache for each track is periodically purged of observations that are older than a specified age.
+Stateful tools cannot maintain an indefinite number of observations in memory, so to avoid over-consumption of memory resources, the cache for each track is periodically purged of observations that are older than a specified age.

 The Target Time Window parameter should be set to a value equal to or greater than the longest anticipated period of time between observations for any single track.
-For example, if vehicles report their locations every 5 minutes and you are using the Filter by Geometry tool to detect when each vehicle enters a certain area, you would set the Target Time Window on the filter to be slightly more than 5 minutes to ensure multiple observations are received before being purged.
-Setting it to less than 5 minutes would result in a cache containing only one observation per track, eliminating the ability to determine that a vehicle's spatial relationship to the geofence has changed from outside to inside.
+For example, if vehicles report their locations every 5 minutes and you are using the Filter by Geometry tool to detect when each vehicle enters a certain area, you would set the Target Time Window value on the filter to be slightly more than 5 minutes to ensure multiple observations are received before being purged.
+Setting it to less than 5 minutes results in a cache containing only one observation per track, eliminating the ability to determine that a vehicle's spatial relationship to the geofence has changed from outside to inside.
 The Calculate Motion Statistics, Detect Incidents, Filter by Geometry, and Join Features tools all have the Target Time Window parameter.

 Geofencing is a quintessential form of real-time spatial analysis in which features (often track points) are assessed against areas of interest (often polygon areas).
 Most commonly, point-based observations are analyzed to determine if they have entered or exited a virtual perimeter.

 In several real-time and big data analytic tools, geofencing can be performed to identify certain spatial relationships that may occur between features in a target feed or data source and a set of spatial join features, or geofences.
-The features used as geofences should be connected to the join port of the geofencing tool.
-Geofences can be points, lines or polygons.
+The features used as geofences must be connected to the join port of the geofencing tool.
+Geofences can be points, lines, or polygons.
 The spatial relationships available will depend on the geometry type of the input target and join data.

 For additional details and example use cases, see Geofencing analysis.

-Dynamic geofencing (BETA)
+Dynamic geofencing (beta)

-In several real-time analytic tools, dynamic geofencing can be performed to identify spatial relationships between features in a target feed and a set of features in another, join feed (the geofences), both of which are updating in real-time or near real-time.
+In several real-time analytic tools, dynamic geofencing can be performed to identify spatial relationships between features in a target feed and a set of features in another join feed (the geofences), both of which are updating in real-time or near real-time.
 The tool performing the geofencing uses the most recent observation of any given track ID as geofences.